 Most night vision scopes produce the clearest image at the center of the lens, with some blurring around the edges.
 Earlier models from the 1st Gen. tend to produce minor black spots.
 Later models use an embedded microchip to fix this.
 More recent additions to Gens.
 3 and 4 use film-less imaging units to produce near-perfect images with deep contrast and definition.
 In short, better night vision scopes have higher contrast ratios, and better definition overall.

 Night vision technology is grouped chronologically by “generation,” which is a rough guide to how recently developed a particular scope is.
 First generation scopes are quite functional, and very inexpensive.
 However, they’re heavy and bulky, and require some residual background light.

 2nd generation scopes are more expensive, by $500-$1,000.
 They use a micro-channel plate to amplify light even further than the first generation technology, and don’t need any visible background light to operate.
 These units are also free of the black spot issue which affects Gen 1 scopes.

 Generation 3-4 scopes are generally the best options out there for consumers, though they do come with a hefty $2,000-$3,000 price tag.
 These scopes have still better light transmission, and better range (out to 300+ yards).

-The most advanced night vision scopes are “gated film-less” models of the 4-6th generations.
+The most advanced of the traditional night vision scopes are “gated film-less” models of the 4-6th generations.
 These cost easily $4,000-6,000, and are out of most people’s price range.
 While they’re available to consumers, they’re mainly sold to law enforcement agencies and other professionals.
 However, if you can afford one, these scopes have range out to 10X, and near-perfect image quality.

 Be aware of the different ergonomics: